Jobhdez/jobhdez.github.io/_posts/2024-09-21-improving-performance-of-fmul-with-double-arithmetic.md

 1.00000000111111011111111_2 * 2^(23)
 ```

-so whats happening here is that we are rounding one extra time?
+so whats happening here is that we are rounding one extra time.

 And that's why this type of errors is called `double-rounding errors`.

 The fix of the double rounding errors is handling `prod.lo`.